marghost/docker/README.md

 Source : https://community.hetzner.com/tutorials/install-shlink-docker

 # Shlink Web GUI
-Now that the core system is installed, we will install the web GUI so we can control our instance
+Now that the core system is installed, we will install the web GUI so we can control our instance.
+Note that this step is not necessary, you could access your instance with https://app.shlink.io/

-First we need to generate an api-key by running this command
+Before we setup the docker, we need to generate an api-key by running this command
 ```
 docker exec -it shlink_shlink_1 shlink api-key:generate
 ```